 Home daycare room ideas

-Designing a home daycare requires a little creativity and ingenuity to find ways to turn living spaces into safe and stimulating environments for children.
-However, home daycares have the advantage of having warm decor, soft lighting, and a variety of textures that are familiar and comfortable to a young child and are important for a sense of belonging.
+Designing an in-home daycare program requires a little creativity and ingenuity to find ways to turn living spaces into safe and stimulating environments for children.
+However, in-home daycares have the advantage of having warm decor, soft lighting, and a variety of textures that are familiar and comfortable to a young child and are important for a sense of belonging.

 When setting up a home daycare, consider these design elements in addition to what can be adapted from the recommendations shared for infant and toddler classrooms at a center-based program:

-- Rearrange furniture for safety.
-Check all furniture for sharp corners and furniture that would be inviting for children to climb (i.e., coffee tables, dining room tables, etc.).
+- Rearrange furniture for safety: Check all furniture for sharp corners and consider moving furniture that would be inviting for children to climb (i.e., coffee tables, dining room tables, etc.).

-Here are some ideas you can use for your own program!
+Here are some ideas you can use for your own home-based program.

 Source: Pinterest